GrahamDumpleton/wrapt/README.md

 Examples
 --------

 To implement your decorator you need to first define a wrapper function.
 This will be called each time a decorated function is called.
-The wrapper function needs to take four arguments:
+The wrapper function needs to take four positional arguments:

 * ``wrapped`` - The wrapped function which in turns needs to be called by your wrapper function.
 * ``instance`` - The object to which the wrapped function was bound when it was called.